The W-2 or Wage Income Form

 The "W" in W-2 stands for "withholding'" and/or "wage" - we don't know what the "2" means, but we'll update this page once we find out!
 Or, let us know if you happen to know what the "2" might stand for.

-While a W-2 is for employers to complete and send to you, you complete and provide a W-4 to your employer to inform them of how much tax you want withheld from your paycheck.
+While a W2 is for employers to complete and send to you, you complete and provide a W-4 to your employer to inform them of how much tax you want withheld from your paycheck.
 Completing your W-4 correctly is in your best interest; visit the extensive eFile.com W-4 calculator and help section to get the most out of your paycheck.
+Our W-4 calculators show you how much tax to withhold or how much withholding to claim.